Harsha-Das/IMDb-Movie-Assignment/README.md

-In this assignment, I will try to find some interesting insights into a few movies released between 1916 and 2016, using Python.
-I will download a movie dataset, write Python code to explore the data, gain insights into the movies, actors, directors, and collections, and submit the code.
+In this project, I found some interesting insights into a few movies released between 1916 and 2016, using Python.
+I have a movie dataset with which I tried to write Python code to explore the data, gain insights into the movies, actors, directors, and collections, and submit the code.